Import is only permitted from certain countries. If the country of origin is not found on the lists in the link below, import is not permitted.

 - After the anti-rabies vaccination the following has to be adhered to

-- a qualifying period of 21 days
+- a qualifying period of 21 days if the country of origin is listed (list below)

 - a rabies antibodies test 30 days after the vaccination.
 The result of the test must be 0.5 IU/ml or more.
 After the sample has been taken, there will be a wait of 3 months in the country of departure.
 The sample must be analysed in a laboratory approved by the EU.
 The approved rabies serology laboratories are found here